Cubs vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has six doubles, a triple, a home run, 14 walks and 12 RBI (45 total hits).
-He has swiped one base.
+- Arraez has 46 hits with six doubles, a triple, a home run, 14 walks and 12 RBI.
+He's also stolen one base.

-- Arraez has recorded at least one hit in eight straight games.
-During his last 10 outings he is hitting .457 with two doubles, five walks and three RBI.
+- Arraez has recorded at least one hit in nine straight games.
+In his last 10 outings he is hitting .400 with a double, three walks and three RBI.

 Arraez Recent Games